How to Graduate on Time with Multiple Transfers

 I returned from Barcelona ready for my last semester.
 And that May, I graduated.
 I almost couldn't believe it myself, but despite jumping around from school to school, I still had managed to complete my degree in four years.
 There's a few things I think helped me.
 One being that I never changed my major.
 I knew I wanted to be an English major and I never wavered from that.
 It also helped that English is a common degree, so almost every school offered this program.
 Another thing was that I had taken an AP class in high school that counted for college credit, so when I did eventually have to drop a class halfway through the semester, it still didn't put me behind.
 I made sure when transferring that my new college accepted all my credits from my previous college.
 And I was willing to take whatever classes were necessary to graduate.
 If they didn't fit into my schedule, I changed my schedule.
 If they didn't seem interesting or the professor wasn't great, I sucked it up and got through it.
 It took a little extra work, but I did it.

 If you're thinking of transferring schools, know that you're not alone.
-One-third of students will transfer at some point.
+According to one study, roughly one-third of students will transfer at some point.
 It can be scary to start over again, but sometimes it can work out for the best in the long run.
 It will take some determination, but know that it is possible to graduate in four years, no matter how many times you transfer.